hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 The Azure Provider can be used to configure infrastructure in [Microsoft Azure](https://azure.microsoft.com/en-us/) using the Azure Resource Manager API's.
 Documentation regarding the [Data Sources](/docs/configuration/data-sources.html) and [Resources](/docs/configuration/resources.html) supported by the Azure Provider can be found in the navigation to the left.

+To learn the basics of Terraform using this provider, follow the hands-on [get started tutorials](https://learn.hashicorp.com/tutorials/terraform/infrastructure-as-code?in=terraform/azure-get-started) on HashiCorp's Learn platform.

 Interested in the provider's latest features, or want to make sure you're up to date?
 Check out the [changelog](https://github.com/terraform-providers/terraform-provider-azurerm/blob/master/CHANGELOG.md) for version information and release notes.

 ## Authenticating to Azure